jirah2018/VBA-Challenge/README.md

+Note: The 2018,2019, 2020 Multiple Stock Data.
+I'm not able to upload because the file is large instead I take a screenshot of it.
+The VBA code is the same with the Alphabetical testing.

 # VBA-Challenge
 This assignment is to analyzed the stock Market for three years from 2018,2019 and 2020 by using VBA.